andy-yun/pytorch-0.4-yolov3/README.md

 # pytorch-0.4-yolov3
 ## This repository is created for implmentation of yolov3 with pytorch 0.4 from marvis yolov2.
+This repository is forked from marvis/pytorch-yolo2, but I couldn't upload or modify directly to marvis source files because many files were changed even filenames.

 ### Difference between this repository and marvis original version.

-* some programs are re-structured for windows environments. (for example _ _name_ _ (variable in python program) is checked for multiple threads).
+* some programs are re-structured for windows environments.
+(for example _ _name_ _ (variable in python program) is checked for multiple threads).
 * load and save weights are modified to compatible to yolov2 and yolov3 versions (means that this repository works for yolov2 and yolov3 configuration without source modification.)
-* fully support yolov3 detction and training
+* fully support yolov3 detection and training
    * region_loss.py is renamed to region_layer.py.
    * outputs of region_layer.py and yolo_layer.py are enclosed for dictionary variables.
 * codes are modified to work on pytorch 0.4 and python3
 * some codes are modified to speed up and easy readings.
+(I'm not sure..
+T_T)

-### Please refer to https://github.com/marvis/pytorch-yolo2 for the detail information.
+#### If you want to know the training and detect procedure, please refer to https://github.com/marvis/pytorch-yolo2 for the detail information.

-### Train your own data
+### Train your own data or coco, voc data as follows:
 ```
 python train.py -d cfg/coco.data -c cfg/yolo_v3.cfg -w yolov3.weights
 ```